StoicLoofah/my-nanowrimo-novel/prep/plot.md

 			* they enjoyed it
 	4. december (drew, carl)
 		* thanksgiving break
-		* Linsday is anxious about the upcoming meet
+		* Linsday is anxious about the upcoming state meet
 		* Wayne does well at state cross country
 		* Drew is anxious for a major tournament on the circuit
-		* Carl is a little worried about how's she was talking over thanksgiving; looking forward to winter break
+		* Carl is a little worried about how's she was talking over thanksgiving
+			* looking forward to winter break
 	5. january (drew, carl)
 		* winter break
 		* Linsday comes back triumphant